NicholasLYang/uptointerpretation/content/posts/all-in-the-game.md

 behavior.
 I can have some sympathy as to why people play the game---immense financial reward that lifts them and their family from poverty---but I don't think it's fundamentally acceptable.
-Of course, this is on a spectrum, and some twisting of the truth on a resume i not exactly a mortal sin.
+Of course, this is on a spectrum, and some twisting of the truth on a resume is not exactly a mortal sin.

 Let's give some examples.
 You are a part of your college's tech club.
 You show up to a couple meetings, maybe contribute one or two lines of code.
-You could list that on your resume as a member, or even omit it entirely since it's really not that substantial.
+You could list that on your resume as a member, or omit it entirely since it's really not that substantial.
 Or...you could claim to be a vice president[^1] who wrote a codebase from scratch and deployed it.
 Who will know the difference?
 It's not like jobs will do a background check on a club membership.

 [^1]: There's always a dozen vice presidents of clubs